talor-hammond/react-colour-wheel/under-the-hood.md

     // I chose to assign our canvas' context-object to this.ctx, that way I can call the methods cleanly from anywhere inside our ColourWheel component.
 ```

-Once `this.ctx` is defined, we can use the `.arc(w, h, rad, startAngle, endAngle)` method to draw our outer-wheel.
+Once `this.ctx` is defined, we can **use the `.arc(w, h, rad, startAngle, endAngle)` method to draw our outer-wheel**.
 The outer-wheel is drawn based on the array of `colours` fed in through `props`.
 The `startAngle` and `endAngle` should scale automatically to draw one complete circle; depending on the length of the array.

 ```javascript
   rgbArr.forEach((rgb, i) => {